 The Type and Severity of Your Injuries

 Car accidents can cause injuries ranging from relatively minor scrapes and bruises to a more severe injury that causes catastrophic impairments.
-You may not want to settle your claim until you have a full understanding of your present and future medical expenses.
+You may not want to settle your claim until you have a full understanding of your present and future medical care and expenses.
 Once you accept a settlement offer and sign its necessary paperwork, you will not be able to request more money later on––even if your condition worsens and your medical bills continue to pile on.

 Whether You Have a Car Accident Lawyer